Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 1. Remove the Drag chain bracket from the gantry
 1. Remove the X-axis Drag Chain End Link from the bracket

-### 1. Install the Z-Plus Drag Chain Bracket
+### Install the Z-Plus Drag Chain Bracket

 1. Remove the remaining Z-axis Drag Chain End Link
-1. Install both end links on the Z-Plus Drag Chain Bracket, using two M5-10mm Socket Head screw as well as two M5 T nuts.
+1. Install both end links on the Z-Plus Drag Chain Bracket, using four M5-10mm Socket Head screw as well as four M5 T-nuts.

     ---